What's Included in Your Housing Contract

 Local telephone service may be provided in each student room, apartment, or suite on a fee for service basis, except in some small residences.
 Long distance costs are your responsibility.
 Misuse of pin codes issued by the University can result in disciplinary action.
 To inquire about phone jack activation, fees, and billing, visit Cornell Information Technologies.

 Graduate/professional student communities

 For residents of Hasbrouck, local telephone service is included in the housing rate.
-Residents of Thurston Court must request telephone service from Cornell Information Technologies, and are charged activation and deactivation fees, plus a monthly charge for local service.
 All students are billed monthly on their university bursar accounts for long-distance service and toll calls.
 Other long-distance or international phone services may be obtained by using telephone cards.

-*SmartPhone phones and services are available for purchase at The Cornell Store.
+Cell phone services are available through The Cornell Store.

 All community TV lounges have wide-screen TVs with either cable or satellite television service.
 Residents of the Townhouse Community and Hasbrouck can subscribe to Spectrum Cable TV in their own apartments.
 Other residents should use an online option available to them to view their favorite programs using their computer.
 Please be aware that Internet use beyond 200 GB per month incurs a network usage-based billing (NUBB) fee.